List of Charlie and the Chocolate Factory characters: The Oompa-Loompas

 In the 2005 film, the Oompa-Loompas are all played by Deep Roy and are virtually identical.
 They wear their tribal clothing during their time in Loompaland, and typical factory worker uniforms in Wonka's factory.
 Some of the female Oompa-Loompas, like Doris, work in the administration offices.
-In the reboot, Willy Wonka explained to the visitors how the Oompa-Loompas were hired to work in the factory and Wonka even visits Loompaland in a flashback sequence.
+In the remake, Willy Wonka explained to the visitors how the Oompa-Loompas were hired to work in the factory and Wonka even visits Loompaland in a flashback sequence.